Parish History

 March 25, 1979 - Breaking Ground for SJN

-The bronze sculpture of St. John Neumann with two immigrant children was placed in the front of the church in 1983.
+The bronze sculpture of St. John Neumann with two immigrant children was placed in front of the church in 1983.
 In 1985, the Family Center was dedicated by Archbishop Flores.
-1988, the Bell Tower was added to bring traditional bell tones to our parish.
+In 1988, the Bell Tower was added to bring traditional bell tones to our parish.

-In May of 1997, we erected a flagpole plaza at the main entrances to the church grounds where American, Papal, and Texan flags are proudly displayed for all to see.
+In May of 1997, we erected a flagpole plaza at the main entrances to the church grounds, where American, Papal, and Texan flags are proudly displayed for all to see.

-Project 2000 church improvements included new carpeting, pews, and chairs and remodeling of the vesting sacristy, bride’s room, restrooms, and library.
+Project 2000 church improvements included new carpeting, pews, and chairs, and remodeling of the vesting sacristy, bride’s room, restrooms, and library.
 We also added a building for our St. Vincent De Paul ministry and groundskeeping equipment storage.
 In 2001, the new Baptistery at the entrance of the church was completed, and so was the Memorial Brick Pathway in 2002.

 Fr.
 Alex Pereida was assigned as our Parochial Vicar for only one year in 2008 to assist Fr.
 Octavio in transitioning from part-time missionary work with Cross Catholic Outreach to full-time parish ministry.